Nneji123/Plant-Disease-Detection-Keras/README.md

 Powdery mildew is a fungal disease that affects a wide range of plants.
 Powdery mildew diseases are caused by many different species of fungi in the order Erysiphales.
 Powdery mildew is one of the easier plant diseases to identify, as its symptoms are quite distinctive.
 Infected plants display white powdery spots on the leaves and stems.
 The lower leaves are the most affected, but the mildew can appear on any above-ground part of the plant.
 As the disease progresses, the spots get larger and denser as large numbers of asexual spores are formed, and the mildew may spread up and down the length of the plant.
 Powdery mildew grows well in environments with high humidity and moderate temperatures.
 Greenhouses provide an ideal moist, temperate environment for the spread of the disease.
 This causes harm to agricultural and horticultural practices where powdery mildew may thrive in a greenhouse setting.
 In an agricultural or horticultural setting, the pathogen can be controlled using chemical methods, bio organic methods, and genetic resistance.
 It is important to be aware of powdery mildew and its management as the resulting disease can significantly reduce important crop yields.

 ![powdery](https://user-images.githubusercontent.com/101701760/181194617-2f0e7fd2-43d1-45e4-832f-b941cf26eaad.jpg)

+### Project Outline
+1. Analyse the image data.
+2. Build a Neural Network with Keras for classifying the images.
+3. Design, build and deploy the model as a FastAPI Application.

+## Data Preparation

+**The dataset used to train the neural network contains three labels, **"Healthy", "Powdery", "Rust"** referring to plant conditions.
+There is a total of 1530 images divided into train, test, and validation sets.
+There is a total of 1530 images divided into train, test, and validation sets.**

 [Dataset Link](https://www.kaggle.com/datasets/rashikrahmanpritom/plant-disease-recognition-dataset)